Harris unveils plan for electric vehicle charging network

 Biden’s $2 trillion social and environmental policy bill, now pending in the Senate, includes a $7,500 tax credit to lower the cost of electric vehicles.

-The Biden administration wants “to make electric vehicles accessible for everyone,″ Harris said, mentioning the barriers to access for people who live in rural areas or apartments.
+“We want to make electric vehicles accessible for everyone,'' Harris said.
 “Absolutely make it accessible for everyone and easy.
 Just like filling up your car with gas.”

+The auto industry already is moving toward electric vehicles, Harris added: "We need to make the shift faster and make sure it is driven by the United States.''

+When public chargers are installed in rural, urban or suburban neighborhoods, “we make it easier for people to go electric,'' Harris said, adding that the biggest barrier most people cite to buying an electric car is “figuring out where and how to charge it.''

 Harris visited a maintenance facility in Brandywine, just outside Washington, where she received a demonstration of how chargers work and learned about a plan to electrify the government fleet in Maryland’s Prince George’s County.